Coronavirus top 10 myths and facts

 COVID-19 is a very infectious disease caused by the most recently discovered coronavirus.

-This new virus and disease were unknown before the outbreak began in Wuhan, China, in December 2019.
+This new virus and disease are unknown before the outbreak begins in December 2019 in Wuhan, China.

-Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.
+Most people who get ill with COVID-19 experience mild to moderate symptoms and recover without special treatment.

-COVID-19 is now a pandemic affecting many countries globally.
+COVID-19 is now a pandemic that affects many countries around the world.

 This virus spreads so rapidly and due to which all the affected countries are under Lockdown and people who suspect to have coronavirus disease are under Quarantine.